 For people with adenomatous polyps, new polyps can appear in the future.
-Follow-up colonoscopy is usually recommended 1 to 10 years later, depending on the:
+You should have a repeat colonoscopy usually 1 to 10 years later, depending on:

-The outlook for people with colorectal polyps is excellent if the polyps are removed.
-Polyps that are left behind can develop into cancer over time.
+Outlook is excellent if the polyps are removed.
+Polyps that are not removed can develop into cancer over time.

-Call your health care provider if you have:
+Call your provider if you have:

 To reduce your risk of developing polyps:

-Colonoscopy prevents colon cancer by removing polyps before they can become cancer.
-People over age 50 should consider having a colonoscopy or other screening test.
-This may reduce the odds of developing colon cancer, or at least help catch it in its most treatable stage.
-Those with a family history of colon cancer or colon polyps may need to be screened at an earlier age.
+- These tests help prevent colon cancer by finding and removing polyps before they become cancer.
+This may reduce the chance of developing colon cancer, or at least help catch it in its most treatable stage.

-Taking aspirin or similar medicines may help reduce your risk for new polpys.
-However, these medicines can have serious side effects if you take them for a long time.
-Side effects include bleeding from your stomach or colon and heart disease.
-Talk with your doctor before taking these medicines.
+Taking aspirin or similar medicines may help reduce the risk for new polyps.
+Be aware that these medicines can have serious side effects if taken for a long time.
+Side effects include bleeding in the stomach or colon and heart disease.
+Talk with your provider before taking these medicines.

 Cannom RR, Melton GB.
 The management of colorectal polyps.
 In: Cameron JL, Cameron AM, eds.
 Current Surgical Therapy.
 11th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:241-245.